Akufo-Addo advises party members against voting 'skirt and blouse'

-President of the Republic of Ghana and Flagbearer of the New Patriotic Party (NPP) Nana Akufo-Addo has advised the electorates of Kwesimintsim and Mpohor Constituencies against voting 'skirt and blouse' in the December polls to give him adequate representation in Parliament.
+The President of the Republic of Ghana and Flagbearer of the New Patriotic Party (NPP) Nana Addo Dankwa Akufo-Addo has advised the electorates of Kwesimintsim and Mpohor Constituencies against voting 'skirt and blouse' in the December polls to give him adequate representation in Parliament.

 Addressing a separate mini-rally at the two constituencies, President Akufo-Addo explained that the nature of Ghana’s politics required the President to have adequate representation in Parliament for easy passage of bills and legislative instruments to make his work easier.